gravitational/teleport/docs/admin-guide.md

   by clients to login.
 By default it's equal to the value returned by `hostname` command.

-* `--listen-ip` shoud be used to tell `teleport` daemon to bind to a specific network interface.
+* `--listen-ip` should be used to tell `teleport` daemon to bind to a specific network interface.
 By default it listens on all.

 * `--labels` flag allows to assign a set of labels to a node.
 See the explanation